AlibabaCloudDocs/kms/intl.en-US/Quick Start/Manage and use keys/Sample code for data encryption.md

 }
 ```

-For more sample code, see [KMS code development sample library](https://github.com/aliyun/alibabacloud-kms-demo).
+For more information about the sample code, visit [alibabacloud-kms-demo](https://github.com/aliyun/alibabacloud-kms-demo).